mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-02-13-Cherry-Picker-II.md

 3. Row below, but column j + 1

 We represent that in the below transfer function.
-The `max` function ensure we choose the future states that gives us most cherries.
+The `max` function ensures we choose the future states that gives us most cherries.

 ```
 ans += max([dp(i+1, x, y) for x in range(j-1, j+2) for y in range(k-1, k+2)])
 ```

 ### Solution formulation - Terminating base cases

 In dynamic programming, we need to know when to terminate.
 We should stop when the next state is outside the last row, and important when the robots are outside the columns.
 In such states, we should just return zero cherries.

 This is a hard problem, but once you understand the overlapping sub-problem, the state function and use memoization, you can easily solve the problem.
+The method described in this article is based on top-down recursive dynamic programming.

 ## Python code